gqian-coder/CompressMGARDMeshToGridOperator/README.md

-MGARDPlug operator developed to compress and decompress arbitrary unstructured meshed data.
+MGARDPlug operator has been developed to compress and decompress arbitrary unstructured meshed data.
 This operator is part of ADIOS's plug library, which will perform compression/decompression inside ADIOS's PUT and GET operation.

 Once installed, this operator can be used through "var.AddOperation("plugin", params);".